Vicathor/Mesa-Football-Analytics/README.md

 - Pandas 2.0+
 - NumPy 1.24+

-## Support
+## 📞 Support

 For questions or issues:
-1. Check the demo.py file for usage examples
+1. Check the `demo.py` file for usage examples
 2. Review the event logs for data structure
+3. Open an issue on GitHub
-3. Consult Mesa 3.x documentation for framework details
+4. Consult Mesa 3.x documentation for framework details

+## 🏆 Acknowledgments

+- Built with [Mesa 3.x](https://mesa.readthedocs.io/) agent-based modeling framework
+- Process mining exports compatible with [PM4Py](https://pm4py.fit.fraunhofer.de/)
+- Designed for football analytics and tactical analysis

+---

+**Ready for process mining with event logs in CSV and XES formats! ⚽📊**